Commonly asked questions

 If the person you are looking after receives, or may need, support from social care, then you can ask to have a joint assessment of your needs.

 The Care Act introduced the national eligibility threshold for carers where they can be eligible for support in their own right.
 In considering whether a carer has eligible needs, local authorities must consider whether:

 - the needs arise as a consequence of providing necessary care for an adult

 - the carers are providing care which is likely to have a negative impact upon their physical or emotional wellbeing and prevent them achieving the outcomes listed in the Care Act

 - as a result, is there, or is there likely to be, a significant impact on the carers wellbeing.

 A carer’s needs are only eligible for support where they meet all three of these conditions.
 However, carers do not need to meet this eligibility criteria to access the Staffordshire Together for Carers Service.

 Will I have to pay?

-It is our duty to carry out an assessment of your needs at your request free of charge.
+It is our duty to carry out an assessment of your needs, at your request, free of charge.
 As part of this assessment we will assess your eligibility for support.
 The Staffordshire Together for Carers Service delivers support to Carers free of charge and can be contacted directly without an assessment.
-For more information please see the care and support plans page.

 Still not sure what you need?